curryrasul/voan/gh-pages/src/how-it-works.md

 </p>

-Participants choose a vote option (yes or no) and vote through the relayer, by creating a ZK proof (by passing their secret) that they are one of the registered members and sending it to him.
+Participants choose a vote option (yes or no) and vote through the relayer, by creating a ZK proof *locally* (by using their secret) that they are one of the registered members and then sending the proof him.

 ## Tech stack
 Programming languages: